 Visual hierarchy is a way of laying out a page that prioritises aspects with varying levels of importance, so as not to overwhelm a user with all elements at the same time.
 The use of font, colour, positioning and contrast all come into play.

 Website design is constantly evolving and with it so does code.
 With depreciated code comes a network of problems, from security issues to speed problems.

 The way we access websites is evolving too.
 From smartphones to tablets, laptops and traditional desktops.
 Websites are being pushed to the extremes of what they can do.
 They need to constantly mould and adapt.
 Web design is constantly evolving.

 Pop-ups and Advertisements

 Users are focused on goals, anything that interrupts a user from their goal is irritating and encourages them to leave.
-What’s worse is they may forget why there on the website in the first place and therefore go elsewhere.
+What’s worse is they may forget why they’re on the website in the first place and therefore go elsewhere.
 Advertisements are distracting and often intrusive.
-They only really work effectively on established major websites like news establishments and even then more and more of us are choosing to pay to go ad free or use ad blockers to get around them.
+They only really work effectively on established major websites like news establishments and even then more and more of us are choosing to pay to go ad-free or use ad blockers to get around them.

 Pop-ups are especially irritating on mobile phone screens.
 Google is recognising this and looks set to reflect it shortly in their search signals.

 If you need some help creating a good web design for your clients, we can help.
 Following the principles above, our team can help provide clarity, guidance and a roadmap to help your business reach its goals.
 Contact us today to see how we can help you, just click here.